| | | | | | |

 Did you know there are four regional varieties of dum aloo?
 Like most Indian recipes, the dish is adapted for local tastes, resulting in numerous delicious interpretations we can try.
 Let’s explore some of them!

 • Kashmiri dum aloo is perhaps the most famous.
 A fiery-red, spicy potato curry, it’s surprisingly uncomplicated.
-We season the dish with fruity and vibrant Kashmiri chili powder, fennel powder, and ginger, but no onion or garlic.
-Additionally, yogurt completes the sour and spicy flavor notes.
+We season the dish with fruity and vibrant Kashmiri chilli powder, fennel powder, and ginger, but no onion or garlic.
+Additionally, yoghurt completes the sour and spicy flavour notes.

 • Banarasi dum aloo has no onion or garlic, thus, it’s a Jain recipe!
 It tastes like a combination of the above recipes and frequently uses herb-stuffed potatoes.